leilaotieno2/Week-1-code-challenge/README.md

 <h1>Challenge 3: Net Salary Calculator (Toy Problem)</h1>
 Given the basic salary and benefits of an employee, the program calculates the Payee Tax, NHIF, NSSF Deductions and net salary.
+ NB: Using KRA, NHIF, and NSSF values provided in the link below.

+https://www.aren.co.ke/payroll/taxrates.htmLinks to an external site.

+https://www.kra.go.ke/en/individual/calculate-tax/calculating-tax/payeLinks to an external site.

 <h1>MIT License</h1>